resources

 9. Automated Updates On Software

-Imagine working on an important project, and you later come to a “Software update required” message?
+Imagine working on an important project and receiving a “Software update required” message.
 Nothing is more tedious than manual updates.
-But the cloud takes care of that as well.
-With automatic software updates and cyclic upgrades, users can now focus their time & energy on work.
+But the Cloud takes care of that as well.
+With automatic software updates and cyclic upgrades, users can now focus their time & energy on the core business operations.

 In a business, IT departments are no longer required to perform manual updates.
 As a result, money and time that would have been spent on outside IT consultation are saved.